InqelabAlam/Data-cleaning-with-MySQL/README.md

 4. Fixed inconsistent company names
 5. Changed data types for consistency

-## 📁 Files Included
-- `import.sql` – script to load the raw data
-- `cleaning_steps.sql` – contains all the cleaning queries
-- `final_cleaned_output.sql` – final version of the cleaned data

 ## ✅ Outcome
 The cleaned dataset is now consistent, complete, and ready for further analysis, dashboard creation, or reporting.